 And the latest addition, nectarine salsa!

+Southern California weather has been unbearable lately.
+I am just plain miserable from how hot, sticky and stifling our afternoons get.
 But as much as I can’t wait for this season to be over, I’d hate to see to all the summer produce go.
-I may not like the sordid heat but I sure am having a blast with the many varieties of fruits and vegetables available.
-I just love how my all-time favorites such as watermelons and berries are at their best.
+I may not like the sordid heat, but I sure am having a blast with the many varieties of fruits and vegetables available.
+I love how my all-time favorites such as watermelons and berries are at their best.

 - 4 nectarines, pitted and diced